 This kind of expansion allows Shaklee Ambassadors (distributors) to present an even wider catalog to their customers.
 This increases its distributors' chances of earning higher commissions regularly due to a broader product offering.

 Shaklee’s compensation structure rewards retail performance and team development.
-At the basic level, Ambassadors can earn between 10% and 40% in commissions, depending on the volume of sales.
+At the basic level, Ambassadors can earn between 10% and 40% in commissions, depending on the volume of sales they generate.

-Advancement in rank is tied to personal and team sales volume rather than recruitment, with levels progressing through roles such as Coordinator, Executive Coordinator, and Presidential Master Coordinator.
+Advancement in rank is tied to personal volume and team sales volume, with levels progressing through roles such as Coordinator, Executive Coordinator, and Presidential Master Coordinator.

 Conclusion

 This list of top hair MLM companies includes both the oldest and newest competitors.
-A common factor among all of them is their focus on providing harmful chemical-free hair care products.
+A common factor among all of them is their focus on providing a wide range of non-toxic hair care products.
+Also, they offer their distributors the opportunity to make the most out of sales, along with flexible working hours.
 It shows that these brands value their customers and distributors alike.

 Because ultimately, it's the distributors' trust that you, as an entrepreneur, should focus on winning.
 Once they're confident in using your hair care products, they'll happily promote them and bring business.